HenamSingla/HenamSingla.github.io/_pages/about.md

 - **Labor Market Research**: Current projects explore how credentials like the GED affect job access and how skill gaps shape inequality across countries.

 ## About Me
-I hold dual Master’s degrees in Economics and Finance, and currently serve as a Doctoral Researcher at the University of Houston - Hobby School of Public Affairs (2024–2025).
+I hold dual Master’s degrees in Economics and Finance, and currently serve as a Graduate Researcher at the University of Houston - Hobby School of Public Affairs (2024–2025).
 My professional path spans public policy, energy, and fintech, where I've built a foundation in real-world analytics and impact-driven research.
 Whether it's coding models or advising strategy, I focus on clear, practical solutions rooted in data.

 ### Professional Experience
 - **Data Scientist at Enerpact**